 Emissivity for an ideal radiator has a value of 1.
 Common materials have lower emissivity values.
 Anodized aluminum has an emissivity value of 0.9 while copper’s is 0.04.

-Solar panels harness the thermal radiation from the sun to create usable and renewable energy.
+Solar cell or photovoltaic cell, converts the energy of light into electricity via the photovoltaic effect.
+Light is absorbed and excites the electrcon to a higher energy state and the electric potential is produced by the separation of charges.
 Efficiency of solar panels has risen in recent years.
 In fact, those currently being produced by SolarCity, a company co-founded by Elon Musk, are at 22%.

 Emissivity is defined as an object’s effectiveness in emitting energy as thermal radiation.
 It is the ratio, at a given temperature, of the thermal radiation from a surface to the radiation from an ideal black surface as determined by the Stefan-Boltzmann law.
 Stefan’s constant is determined by constants of nature.
 The value of the constant is as follows: